Sodecia-GTAC/TcUI-Extensions/README.md

 Welcome to the Sodecia - GTAC, TcUI - Extentions Repository

 - Storage location for Server Extensions and FW Controls packages used to build out TcUI code base
-- Current Packages include (as of June 2022):
+- Current Packages include (as of July 2022):

 # GTAC_TcUI_PostgreSQL:
 A TcHmi Server extension for interacting with a PostgreSQL database